airpair/static-websites-aws-s3-lambda-kinesis-contentful/post.md

 ## Generating CMS-powered static websites

 At Contentful we run internal hack days several times a year, during which everyone works on an experimental project for one working day.
-AWS Lambda stroke my interest as a possibility to run spiky workloads on demand in an event-driven fashion, without having to worry about any detail of the hosting, and with a highly cost-efficient model.
+AWS Lambda stoked my interest as a possibility to run spiky workloads on demand in an event-driven fashion, without having to worry about any detail of the hosting, and with a highly cost-efficient model.

 One possible interesting application that came to mind is static website generation, since AWS S3 is a popular hosting system for static websites.
 I started wondering how would it be to put together S3 and Lambda to generate a static website.
 Certainly, I wanted to use the [Contentful Delivery API](https://www.contentful.com/developers/documentation/content-delivery-api/) as the content source – not only because I work at Contentful (which is still a good reason anyway), but also because a JSON-based HTTP content delivery API is exceptionally well suited for use cases as such.